 This might seem like an arcane technical detail but don't dismiss it!
 It has a direct effect on your ability to self-assess using the 4 page SAQ A vs. the 40 page SAQ A-EP and it is your, not your payment gateways, responsibility to make the final PCI determination.

-Things to look for in an iFrame payment form are the ability to customize both the look and feel of the form as well as the structure of the form itself.
-This often manifests as the ability to position the credit card number and CVV fields independent of one another and set custom CSS properties on these fields, even though they live inside your provider's iFrame.
-While a more complex implementation for the merchant, this results in a better checkout rates for online merchants and better brand experience for the customers.
+Unstable payment forms that lack continuity not only hurt your conversion rate, they also have a negative effect on your brand’s customer perception.
+Without continuity you run the risk of decreasing your brand’s reputation.As an online merchant, store, or e-commerce brand, it is your responsibility to craft the best experience for your users.
+Though this might take more time than just embedding your current payment provider's stock form on your site, the fact is that it's a commercially justified effort.
+Not only will your users have a delightful checkout experience, you will walk away with more money in your pocket from the non-trivial increase in checkout rates.Things to look for in an iFrame payment form are the ability to customize both the look and feel of the form as well as the structure of the form itself.
+This often manifests as the ability to position the credit card number and set custom CSS properties on these fields, even though they live inside your provider's iFrame.
+While a more complex implementation for the merchant, this results in better checkout rates for online merchants and better brand experience for the customers.

-Having documentation is very different from having good documentation.
+Old-school payment companies tend to be cut of a different cloth than modern technology or developer tooling companies.
+Large institutions can be secretive and protective of their technical documentation, which can meaningfully delay your integration effort.
+Thankfully, this divide is closing, but you should accept nothing less than publicly available integration guides, technical documentation, and self-service test credentials.Having documentation is very different from having good documentation.
 Your provider's developer documentation should be clearly organized both by purpose (mobile payments, etc) and product (iFrame form, etc).
 Additionally, the API documentation should be very clearly separated from the general guides.
 Guides are good for walking developers new to the toolset through the features and tend to be prose-oriented.
-API docs are good for when you know what you’re looking for and just need to see the raw technical details.
-These are two very different purposes best served by two different structures.
+API docs are good for when you know what you’re looking for and need to see the raw technical details.